Savitha is an SEO and Digital Marketing Consultant, a writer, blogger, a foodie, and a passionate mother of two.

-Puri is a treat for your eyes and tummy when it is made correctly.
-People often knead the dough improperly and spreading it wrong, which often results in the puris absorbing too much oil.
+It's a treat for your eyes and tummy when made correctly.
+People often knead the dough improperly and spread it wrong, which frequently results in the puris absorbing too much oil.

 There are simple tricks that I am going to share here to prepare perfect puffy puris.

-- Oil for greasing the dough 2 tbsp
+- 2 tablespoons oil, for greasing the dough

 - In a big bowl, add wheat flour, sugar, and salt.
 Mix well.